 February Revise and finalize plan

-March Submit plan to Provost and President for approval
+March Approved by Provost and President

 In October 2015, the university published a comprehensive report on civic activities on campus during the 2013-2014 academic year.
 Civic Engagement at Duke: A Survey of Campus Programs, Initiatives, and Activities (2013-2014) examines the activities themselves, as well as their impact on various populations.